xiang9156/alembic-pg-enum-generator/CONTRIBUTING.md

 - Help others learn and grow
 - Maintain a welcoming environment

-Thank you for contributing to Simple Enum Generator!
+Thank you for contributing to Alembic PostgreSQL Enum Generator!